Best Euro account in the US 2026

 Go to Wise Go to Revolut

-Euro account with debit card
+Euro currency accounts with debit card

 If you need an account to hold euros, and want to make it easier to spend your euro balance, you might want to consider opening an account with a provider like Wise or Revolut.
 You’ll get a debit card you can use to spend from your balance, so all you need to do is add money to your account in the currency of your choice, and get started spending euros right away.